IRL-CT/vlms-x-badidea/README.md

 - The distribution of human accuracy across videos shows much greater variability than LLM accuracy, which tends to be either very high (1.0) or very low (0.0)
 - This binary pattern in LLM performance suggests they may be more confident but less nuanced in their judgments

+#### 4. Standard Deviation Analysis
+- The standard deviation of accuracy among human participants is approximately **0.062** (estimated from human accuracy range), suggesting naturally varying skill levels.
+- **GPT-4o (prompt 5)** shows a high standard deviation, reflecting its "all-or-nothing" pattern observed in the box plots
+- **Gemini** and **Qwen** models likely show lower standard deviations in their agreement with humans, suggesting they consistently align with human judgment across participants

 ### Model Comparison

 GPT-4o with prompt 5 emerges as the top performer against true outcomes, exceeding average human performance by 4.6 percentage points in accuracy.
 However, its approach differs from human prediction patterns—it shows the lowest alignment with human judgments among all tested configurations.